-Robbie’s credentials as a guitar teacher start early
+Robbie’s credentials evolved early

 At the “Oil Can” he met another young guitar player, Pat Metheny (who has since garnered 20 Grammy awards).
 On Pat’s suggestion, Robbie attended Berklee College to study composition, but preferred performing and self-study over traditional schooling.

 Robbie’s long-time teacher and mentor, guitar icon, Joe Pass, encouraged him to develop his song writing.
-Through his manager, Norman Granz – a key figure in the history of American Music – Joe facilitated a deal with Norman’s label, Pablo Records, for Robbie’s first album (recorded at the renowned Mushroom Studios during its heyday of the 80’s).
+Through his manager, Norman Granz – a key figure in the history of American music – Joe facilitated a deal with Norman’s label, Pablo Records, for Robbie’s first album (recorded at the renowned Mushroom Studios during its heyday of the 80’s).